VAIJ-TEJAS/Articles/Mastering Web Scraping with Python/draft1.md

 Data gathering is made possible via **web scraping**, which automates the process of extracting information from websites.
-Powerful libraries like **Scrapy**, **BeautifulSoup**, and **Selenium**, together with its straightforward syntax, make **Python** the best choice.
-For **analysis** purposes, such as pricing tracking, review gathering, or news tracking, proficiency with web scraping is essential.
-In this article, we'll cover web scraping basics, usage of tools like BeautifulSoup, Selenium, and Scrapy and **Requests** for **API scraping**.
+Powerful libraries like **Scrapy**, **BeautifulSoup**, and **Selenium**, together with their straightforward syntax, make **Python** the best choice.
+Proficiency with web scraping is essential for **analysis** purposes, such as pricing tracking, review gathering, or news tracking.
+In this article, we'll cover web scraping basics, and how to use tools like BeautifulSoup, Selenium, Scrapy, and **Requests** for **API scraping**.

 # Understanding Web Scraping
 Web scraping makes use of a variety of tools and techniques to extract information.